-Documentation:

-Policy 115.361

-Pathway inc. PREA Manual

-Training Curriculum Staff
+Medical Consent Code of Alabama 26-14-3 Pathway inc. PREA Manual Training Curriculum Staff

 Interview with Director

 Interview with Chief Operations Officer/PREA Coordinator

 Interview with Program Director/PREA Manager

-Interview with Therapists
+Interview with Therapist

 Interviews with Nurse

-Interviews with Teachers

 Interviews with Staff

 Interviews with Supervisors

 - (a) The facility policy requires staff to immediately report any suspected or alleged abuse, sexual harassment or neglect to their supervisor or administrative staff.
 Staff are also required to report any form of retaliation to supervisory staff and/or administrative staff immediately. - (b) Staff are mandatory reporters and receive training in their duties upon employment and every two years thereafter.
 Retaliation of those who report sexual abuse, sexual harassment or neglect is not tolerated and will be dealt with up to and including termination.
 Staff may also report to law enforcement, DHR, DYS or the PREA Hotline. - (c) Staff are prohibited from revealing any information regarding sexual abuse or sexual harassment to anyone but law enforcement, medical, administrative personnel only. - (d) Medical, mental health and teachers are also mandatory reporters and must report any suspected or alleged abuse, sexual harassment or neglect.
-Medical and mental health staff notify residents their duty to report incidents of abuse or neglect before providing services. - (e) Upon receiving an allegation, the Director shall promptly report it to the Baldwin County Sheriff's Department and DHR for investigation.
+Medical and mental health staff notify residents their duty to report incidents of abuse or neglect before providing services. - (e) Upon receiving an allegation, the Director shall promptly report it to the Coffee County Sheriff's, Special Investigations Division of the Department of Youth Services and the Department of Human Resources for investigation.
 The Director shall also notify the parent/legal guardian unless the facility possesses legal documentation they are not to be notified.
 The allegations shall be reported to the victims' attorney within 14 days as well as their DHR worker if they have one.
-If the facility learns that

-- a resident is subject to substantial risk of imminent sexual abuse it will take immediate action to protect the resident.
+If the facility learns that a resident is subject to substantial risk of imminent sexual abuse it will take immediate action to protect the resident.
 The Director and Program Director/PREA Manager of the facility will be notified immediately of the situation. - (f) All allegations of sexual abuse or sexual harassment are reported for investigation.
 These allegations can be third party, anonymous, etc. The director will also notify the licensing authority, Alabama Department of Youth Services.